openmc-dev/openmc/docs/source/usersguide/install.rst

   Compile and link code instrumented for coverage analysis.
 This is typically used in conjunction with gcov_.
 (Default: off)

-To set any of these options (e.g. turning on profiling), the following form should be used:
+To set any of these options (e.g., turning on profiling), the following form should be used:

 .. code-block:: sh